mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 And fourth, regulation of the breath.
 Very naturally, the regulation of the breath influences so much: the system of your hormones, the circulation of the blood, and also your nerve system, and internal organs; it influences all those very much.

 And also, finally, regulating mind.
-That means, no [design] of having a reward, becoming Buddha: just do it.
+That means no [design] of having a reward, becoming Buddha: just do it.
 Because the mind has a certain [stickiness], which is called attachment.
 If you attach [to] it, immediately there is a string between zazen and you.
 So you cannot [cut it]; you cannot see the zazen clearly.
-So immediately, there is ... that is a type of ...
+So immediately, [...] that is a type of ...

 *[Tape change.]*